-If you have signed an advance directive, and you believe that a doctor or hospital did not follow the instructions in it, you may file a complaint with the appropriate state-specific agency.
-For contact information, please refer to the state-specific agency listing located in Chapter 11.
+If you sign an advance directive and you believe that a doctor or hospital didn't follow the instructions in it, you can file a complaint with the appropriate state-specific agency.
+For contact information, refer to the state-specific agency listing located in Chapter 11.

-Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made
+Section 1.6 You have the right to make complaints and ask us to reconsider decisions we made

-If you have any problems, concerns, or complaints and need to request coverage, or make an appeal, Chapter 7 of this document explains what you can do.
+If you have any problems, concerns, or complaints and need to ask for coverage, or make an appeal, Chapter 7 of this document explains what you can do.

-Whatever you do ask for a coverage decision, make an appeal, or make a complaint we are required to treat you fairly.
+Whatever you do ask for a coverage decision, make an appeal, or make a complaint we're required to treat you fairly.

-Section 1.7 What can you do if you believe you are being treated unfairly or your rights are not being respected?
+Section 1.7 If you believe you're being treated unfairly, or your rights aren't being respected